bogdaniordan/travely-bogdaniordan/README.md

 ![agile-logo](https://user-images.githubusercontent.com/72221647/138440913-f67be820-c3a8-46d2-a35c-1f847acb2c48.png)

-* Sprint 1: Implementing game functionalities (Movement, Items, Enemy fights)
+* Sprint 1: Created core backend objects, services and controllers
-* Spring 2: Implementing save and load functionalities / (Load, save, export)
+* Sprint 2: Started building the UI for customer app
-* Sprint 3: Implementing game functionalities (Movement, Items, Enemy fights)
+* Sprint 3: Started styling the UI for customer app
-* Spring 4: Implementing save and load functionalities / (Load, save, export)
+* Sprint 4: Connected the UI with the backend and built more functionalities
-* Sprint 5: Implementing game functionalities (Movement, Items, Enemy fights)
+* Sprint 5: Created the host app frontend
-* Spring 6: Implementing save and load functionalities / (Load, save, export)
+* Sprint 6: Built more functionalities for each app (customer and host)
-* Sprint 7: Implementing game functionalities (Movement, Items, Enemy fights)
+* Sprint 7: Added landing pages, aws image storage and UI styling
-* Spring 8: Implementing save and load functionalities / (Load, save, export)
+* Sprint 8: Refactored code, fixed various bugs, added CSS styling

 <!-- CONTRIBUTING -->